verhovsky/books-futures-explained/src/0_1_2_generators_pin.md

 let rows: Result<Vec<SomeStruct>, SomeLibraryError> = block_on(future).unwrap();

 ```
-While an effective solution there are mainly two downsides I'll focus on:
+While an effective solution there are mainly three downsides I'll focus on:

 1. The error messages produced could be extremely long and arcane
 2. Not optimal memory usage
 3. Did not allow to borrow across combinator steps.

-#3, is actually a major drawback with `Futures 1.0`, there were no way to borrow
+Point #3, is actually a major drawback with `Futures 1.0`.

-data across callbacks in Rust.
+Not allowing borrows across suspension points ends up being very

-This ends up being very un-ergonomic and often requiring extra allocations or
+un-ergonomic and often requiring extra allocations or copying to accomplish
-copying to accomplish some tasks which is inefficient.
+some tasks which is inefficient.

 The reason for the higher than optimal memory usage is that this is basically
 a callback-based approach, where each closure stores all the data it needs